CompPhysics/ComputationalPhysics2/README.md

 offer nowadays a basic programming course (often compulsory) where Python is the recurring programming language.

-We recommend also that you have some background in quantum mechanics, typically at the levl of FYS2140 and/or FYS3110.
+We recommend also that you have some background in quantum mechanics, typically at the level of FYS2140 and/or FYS3110.

 ## The course has two central parts